Chart Color Schemes

 Infrastructure

-Kinglake has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Kinglake has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 No infrastructure changes significantly influence an area's performance.
-AreaSearch identified zero projects impacting this region.
+AreaSearch has identified zero projects potentially impacting this region.
 Notable initiatives include North East Link - Connections, North East Link - Tolling Services Package, North East Link - Early Works, and Inland Rail Beveridge to Albury.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.